graphcore/poptorch/docs/user_guide/batching.rst

   :start-after: annotations_start
   :end-before: annotations_end
   :emphasize-lines: 12, 14, 16, 18, 34
-  :caption: A training model of with :py:class:`poptorch.Block`
+  :caption: A training model making use of :py:class:`poptorch.Block`

 You can see the code examples of :py:class:`poptorch.SerialPhasedExecution`, :py:class:`poptorch.PipelinedExecution`, and